pingcap/docs/analyze-slow-queries.md

 1. Among many queries, identify which type of queries are slow.
 2. Analyze why this type of queries are slow.

 You can easily perform step 1 using the [slow query log](/identify-slow-queries.md) and the [statement summary table](/statement-summary-tables.md) features.
-TiDB Dashboard integrates the two features and directly displays the results in your browser in a convenient way.
-Therefore, this document focuses on step 2.
+It is recommended to use TiDB Dashboard, which integrates the two features and directly displays the slow queries in your browser.

+This document focuses on how to perform step 2 - analyze why this type of queries are slow.

 Generally, slow queries have the following major causes:

 - Optimizer issues, such as wrong index selected, wrong join type or sequence selected.
 - System issues.
 All issues not caused by the optimizer are system issues.
-For example, a busy TiKV instance causes requests to be processed slowly; outdated Region information causes slow queries.
+For example, a busy TiKV instance processes requests slowly; outdated Region information causes slow queries.

 In actual situations, optimizer issues might cause system issues.
-For example, in a certain type of queries, if the optimizer that should use index actually uses full table scan, the SQL queries will consume many resources, causing the CPU usage of some KV instances to soar.
-This might appear to be a system issue, but in essence it is an optimizer issue.
+For example, for a certain type of queries, the optimizer uses a full table scan instead of the index.
+As a result, the SQL queries consume many resources, which causes the CPU usage of some TiKV instances to soar.
+This seems like a system issue, but in essence, it is an optimizer issue.

-Identifying system issues is relatively simple.
-However, to analyze optimizer issues, you need to determine whether the execution plan is reasonable or not.
-It is recommended to analyze slow queries following these procedures:
+To identify system issues is relatively simple.
+To analyze optimizer issues, you need to determine whether the execution plan is reasonable or not.
+Therefore, it is recommended to analyze slow queries by following these procedures:

-1. Identify the query bottleneck, which means the time-consuming part of the query process.
+1. Identify the performance bottleneck of the query, that is, the time-consuming part of the query process.
 2. Analyze the system issues: analyze the possible causes according to the query bottleneck and the monitoring/log information of that time.
 3. Analyze the optimizer issues: analyze whether there is a better execution plan.

 The procedures above are explained in the following sections.

-## Identify the query bottleneck
+## Identify the performance bottleneck of the query

-To identify the query bottleneck, you need to have a general understanding of the query process.
-The key stages of the query execution process in TiDB is illustrated in [TiDB performance map](/media/performance-map.png).
+First, you need to have a general understanding of the query process.
+The key stages of the query execution process in TiDB are illustrated in [TiDB performance map](/media/performance-map.png).

 You can get the duration information using the following methods: